mapillary/mapillary-js/doc/docs/extension/three-custom-renderer.md

 ### `constructor`

-We can use the constructor to assign static properties of our renderer.
+We can use the constructor to assign readonly properties of our renderer.
 Every custom renderer needs to have a unique ID and specify its render pass (currently the only supported render pass is `Opaque`).
-Our cube will also be static so we assign it in the constructor as well.
+Our cube will also be readonly so we assign it in the constructor as well.

 ```js
 class ThreeCubeRenderer {